aitijhyasarkar/SeizureSafeguard/README.md

 Sleep disturbances can result from seizures, which can interfere with regular sleep cycles.
 Grand mal seizures, also referred to as tonic-clonic movements, are typified by jerky movements that are followed by a stiffening of the muscles.

-## 7. Breif Description of Epilesy
+## 7. Brief Description of Epilesy

 - A brain-related neurological disorder called epilepsy increases a person's risk of experiencing frequent , spontaneous seizures.
 It is one of the most widespread ner vous system disorders, affecting individuals of all ages, races, and ethnicities.